 Place all the ingredients in a blender and whizz until smooth.

 Heat a little oil in a frying pan over a low-medium heat and add a spoonful of the batter.
-Tilt the saucepan to allow the batter to spread out a little until you have the size and shape that you want.
+Tilt the pan to allow the batter to spread out a little until you have the size and shape that you want.

 Cook for a couple of minutes until you can see bubbles appear on the surface of the pancake.